Kong/docs.konghq.com/app/konnect/gateway-manager/serverless-gateways/index.md

 ---

 {:.note}
-**Note:** Serverless Gateways are currently only supported in {{site.konnect_short_name}} Plus.
-If you are enterprise tier customer and are interested in Serverless Gateways, please contact your account team.
+> **Note:** Serverless Gateways are currently only supported in {{site.konnect_short_name}} Plus.
+If you are an enterprise tier customer and are interested in Serverless Gateways, please contact your account team.

 Serverless gateways are lightweight data plane nodes that are fully managed by Kong in {{site.konnect_short_name}}.